-Easy to make creamy tomato soup with cauliflower recipe, ready in 35 minutes.
-This homemade soup uses cans of crushed tomatoes and a whole head of cauliflower to make it a healthy dinner the entire family will love.
-No milk needed.
+Creamy tomato soup with cauliflower ready in 35 minutes.
+This quick stovetop soup uses cans of crushed tomatoes and a whole head of cauliflower to make it a filling dinner the entire family will love.
+No milk needed!

 I’m not sure there’s better reviews than that!

-- Now add your crushed tomatoes, broth (chicken or vegetable), sugar, salt, pepper, red pepper flakes and oregano.
-Bring to a boil and then reduce heat, cover and simmer for 25 minutes.
+Add your crushed tomatoes, broth (chicken or vegetable), sugar, salt, pepper, oregano and red pepper flakes.
+Bring to a boil and then reduce heat, cover and simmer for 20 minutes.

-- Using a slotted spoon, remove 1 cup of cauliflower from the soup and set aside.
-I do this because I like to add some cauliflower florets into the soup after it’s blended.
-It makes the soup taste a little more heartier.
+Using a slotted spoon, remove 1 cup of cauliflower from the soup and set aside.
+I do this because I like to add some cauliflower florets into the soup after it’s blended to make the soup taste a little more heartier.

-And just like that you have the easiest, best tasting tomato soup to serve!
-Since your kitchen smells so great I bet you’ve been kicking your family out of it for the last 30 minutes as they know you’re cooking something good!
+Put the remaining cauliflower back into the pot and serve in bowls.
+Since your kitchen smells so great I bet you’ve been kicking your family out as they know you’re cooking something good!
 Enjoy your tomato soup with cauliflower!

 Pin for later: